SeanTFarr/AdventureWorks/README.md

 <img src = images\Customer_Detail_clicked.jpg>

 ## In the End...
 In the end, both Tableau and Power BI are excellent and the choice between them really only boil down to your own preferences.
 I really enjoyed learning how Power BI works and will continue to use it.
-Not just from it becoming so comfortable after taking this course, but also due to my company switching over to it exclusively about 2 months ago.
+Not just from it becoming so comfortable after taking this course, but also due to my company switching over to it exclusively about 2 months ago :grin: .